p10rahulm/academic-paper-writing/README.md

 - Always point out that you appreciate the work the reviewer has put in into reviewing your work.
 - Always show that you have taken the work of the reviewers very seriously and have made changes to your text accordingly.
 This is shown in the form of the cover letter.

+### What is open publication and should you go for it?
+Traditionally journals used to be funded by libraries and subscriptions of institutions.
+So you subscribe to the journal and when you subscribe you have access to the articles.
+There is a new trend these days of open publications being paid for by the writer and not the reader.
+- It appeared around 10 years ago and is gaining ground.
+The editorial process in open access journal is still as rigorous in the good journals.
+- But beware, many many journals and conferences are fly-by-night and exist only to make money.
+[Predatory and Fake Scientific Journals...A Review](http://scindeks-clanci.ceon.rs/data/pdf/0354-8724/2014/0354-87241403069L.pdf)
+-